Mixing Text and Image in SwiftUI

 }

-• As UIFont.preferredFont is used to obtain the size of the text style, the text style parameter is of the UIFont.TextStyle type.
+• Since UIFont.preferredFont is used to obtain the size of the Text Style, the Text Style parameter uses the UIFont.TextStyle type.

 Swift